phax/peppol-commons/peppol-commons/src/main/resources/truststore/readme.txt

   * peppol access point ca - g2 (peppol root ca - g2)
   * peppol service metadata publisher ca - g2 (peppol root ca - g2)

+sml-truststore.jks (since v6.0.4)
+  It contains the SSL certificates to access the central PEPPOL SML

 complete-truststore.jks
   This is the combination of all available truststores with the same aliases!